 Example

 In this example, the number 5 forms the necessary pattern to apply the X-Wing strategy.
 By connecting the cells containing it, it is easy to see that in this situation only the pairs in green or yellow could be possible.
 Testing the pairs on the grid shows that the 5 highlighted in red would be impossible in both cases.
-It can then be eliminated as a candidate to that cell.
+It can then be eliminated as a candidate for that cell.

 Connecting them will result in a closed chain that reveals two sets of possible placements for that digit.
 The player can then put them to the test and eliminate that number as a candidate to the cells where it would become impossible in both cases.